braintree/braintree-web-drop-in/DEVELOPMENT.md

 # run only in chrome browser
 ONLY_BROWSERS=chrome npm run test:integration

-# run only in internet explorer 11 browser
-ONLY_BROWSERS=ie npm run test:integration

 # run only in safari browser
 ONLY_BROWSERS=safari npm run test:integration